MicrosoftDocs/dataexplorer-docs/data-explorer/event-hub-wizard.md

 > [!NOTE]
 >
-> * If [streaming](kusto/management/streamingingestionpolicy.md) is enabled for the cluster, the option to select **Streaming ingestion** appears.
+> * If [streaming](kusto/management/streamingingestionpolicy.md) is enabled for the cluster, the option to select **Streaming ingestion** is available.
-> * If streaming is not enabled for the cluster, the option to select **Batching time** appears.
+> * If streaming is not enabled for the cluster, the option to select **Batching time** is available.
 For Event Hubs, the recommended default [batching time](kusto/management/batchingpolicy.md) is 30 seconds.

 1. If the data you see in the preview window isn't complete, you may need more data to create a table with all necessary data fields.
 Use the following commands to fetch new data from your event hub:
     * **Discard and fetch new data**: discards the data presented and searches for new events.